-

 Purpose

-This session shifts from learning to implementation.
+This session shifted from learning to implementation.

 Session 4: Moving Forward Together